FannyDucel/bender-rule-lrec-acl/README.md

 **DATA**

 We propose all annotaed datasets both in JSON and in CSV format :
+- Three annotated a the article level:
-- 420-acl_annotation_bender  : 420 annotated articles from ACL
+  - 420-acl_annotation_bender  : 420 annotated articles from ACL (used in both LREC and TALN articles)
-- 550-lrec_annotation_bender : 550 annotated articles from LREC
+  - 550-lrec_annotation_bender : 550 annotated articles from LREC (used in the LREC article)
+ - 127-taln_annotation_bender : 127 annotated articles from TALN (used in TALN article)
+- One annotated at the sentence level :
   - data_classif1_en420f.json  : ACL sentences used to train the sentence classifier mentioned in the articles

 The data used for computing the inter-annotator agreement :
 - accord_interannotateur2.csv